Masks (novel)

-Masks (女面, Onnamen) is a novel by Japanese author Fumiko Enchi, published in 1958.
-An English translation by Juliet Winters Carpenter was published in 1983.
+Masks (女面, Onnamen) is a novel by Japanese author Fumiko Enchi, published in 1958, however, an English translation by Juliet Winters Carpenter was published in 1983.
 Each of the novel's three sections takes its name from a type of Noh mask.
 Many elements of the novel were influenced by The Tale of Genji, which Enchi had earlier translated into modern Japanese.

 Plot summary

 The novel is split into three sections, each named for a particular noh mask: Ryō no Onna, Masugami and Fukai.